Ada f English, German, Polish, Hungarian, Italian, Finnish, Ancient Germanic

 , a name borne by the sister of Moses

 in the Old Testament.
-The meaning is not known for certain, but there are several theories including "sea of bitterness", "rebelliousness", and "wished for child".
-However it was most likely originally an Egyptian name, perhaps derived in part from mry
+The meaning is not known for certain, but there are several theories including "sea of bitterness"

+or mr "love"

-MICKEY m & f English
+Mickey m & f English

-Diminutive or feminine form of MICHAEL
+Diminutive or feminine form of Michael

 .
 This was the name that Walt Disney gave to Ub Iwerks' cartoon character Mickey Mouse, who was originally named Mortimer Mouse.
 Another famous bearer was the American baseball player Mickey Mantle (1931-1995).

-MOANA f & m Maori, Hawaiian
+Moana f & m Maori, Hawaiian, Tahitian

 in Maori and Hawaiian (as well as in other Polynesian languages).

-NAPOLEON m History, English
+Napoleon m History, English

 From the old Italian name Napoleone

 , used most notably by the French emperor Napoléon Bonaparte (1769-1821), who was born on Corsica.
-It is possibly derived from the Germanic Nibelungen
+The etymology is uncertain, but it is possibly derived from the Germanic Nibelungen

-, the name of a race of dwarfs in Germanic legend, which meant "sons of mist".
+, a name used in Germanic mythology to refer to the keepers of a hoard of treasure (often identified with the Burgundians).
 Alternatively, it could be connected to the name of the Italian city of Napoli (Naples).

-NEMO m Literature
+Nemo m Literature

 in Latin.
-This was the name used by author Jules Verne for the captain of the Nautilus in his novel 'Twenty Thousand Leagues Under the Sea
+This was the name used by author Jules Verne for the captain of the Nautilus in his novel Twenty Thousand Leagues Under the Sea

-PERDITA f Literature
+Perdita f Literature

 Derived from Latin perditus

 .
-Shakespeare created this name for the daughter of Hermione in his play 'The Winter's Tale
+Shakespeare created this name for the daughter of Hermione in his play The Winter's Tale

-PETER m English, German, Dutch, Swedish, Norwegian, Danish, Slovene, Slovak, Biblical
+Peter m English, German, Dutch, Danish, Swedish, Norwegian, Slovene, Slovak, Biblical